fluree/docs.flur.ee/content/db_intro.md

 For each query, the user's permissions create a special filtered database that only contains what the user can see.
 You can safely issue any query, never having to worry about accidentally exposing permissioned data.

 These two example queries will return current chat messages.
-The second example follows the graph relationship to also include details about the refered person who posted the chat message.
+The second example follows the graph relationship to also include details about the referred person who posted the chat message.

-Both FlureeQL and GraphQL give the ability to issue multiple queries in the same request, this can be used to reduce round-trips for applications.
+Both FlureeQL and GraphQL give the ability to issue multiple queries in the same request, which can be used to reduce round-trips for applications.

 #### Simple query for all chat messages